3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 Also, these portable units are designed with power efficiency as a major feature.

 Why?
-Because the people who design them understand that portable means limited power options.
+Because the people who designed them understand that portable means limited power options.

 Besides the hoses and energy efficiency, they use a cooling process similar to the window ac units.